drspliff17/obang/README.md

 yt cats
 ```

-is first treated as though the configured bang prefix had been supplied
+is first treated as though the configured bang prefix had been supplied.
 If it does not resolve as a bang, runner mode can still fall back through
 `default_bounce_bang` (when set to a valid bang trigger)